I am a Research Scientist at Apple.

 Previously, I was privileged to be a postdoctoral candidate in the Department of Computer Science at Boston University and in the College of Computer and Information Sciences at Northeastern University.
 I completed my PhD in the Department of Mathematics at the University of Michigan.

 I am interested in privacy-preserving data analysis.
-Specifically, recently I have been interested in performing fundamental statistical tasks under differential privacy and its variations.
+Specifically, I am interested in performing fundamental statistical tasks under differential privacy, and it's variations.
 My work has applications not only to privacy but also to robust data analysis and controlling false discovery rates.

 Ph.D Mathematics (2018), University of Michigan

 M.S.
 Mathematics (2015), University of Michigan

 B.Sc (Advanced Mathematics) with first class honours and university medal (2011), University of Sydney